 Sixth child dies of Strep A infection as scarlet fever cases surge

+Rates of highly infectious illness caused by bacteria are more than four times higher than usual, health chiefs reveal

-A sixth child has died in England and Wales after contracting the Strep A bacterial infection as scarlet fever cases surge, health chiefs say.
+A sixth child has died in England and Wales after contracting the Strep A bacterial infection as cases of highly infectious scarlet fever cases surge, health chiefs say.

 The UK Health Security Agency says there have been five recorded deaths in England of children under 10 within a week of diagnosis of invasive Group A strep.

-Last month, a seven-year-old girl in Wales, Hanna Roap, died of the bug.
+Last month, a seven-year-old girl in Wales, Hanna Roap, died of the bug, bringing the total to six.

 Rates of scarlet fever, which is caused by bacteria called group A streptococci, are more than four times higher than usual, with 51 cases reported from 14 to 20 November, compared with an average of 186 in previous years, official figures show.